-The Australian Institute of Radiography (AIR) represents health professionals who work in the disciplines of Diagnostic Radiography/Medical Imaging, Radiation Therapy and Ultrasound in Australia.
-AIR accredits diagnostic radiography and medical imaging courses in Australia and provides support for its members, including professional development programs.
+ASMIRT represents health professionals who work in diagnostic radiography/medical imaging, radiation therapy and ultrasound in Australia.
+ASMIRT accredits diagnostic radiography and medical imaging courses in Australia and provides support for its members, including professional development programs.

 Australian Nursing and Midwifery Accreditation Council (ANMAC)

-The Australian Nursing and Midwifery Accreditation Council (ANMAC) is the authority responsible for accrediting education providers and programs of study for the nursing and midwifery profession to ensure that students have the knowledge, skills and professional attributes to practise their profession and be registered by the Nursing and Midwifery Board of Australia.
+ANMAC is the authority responsible for accrediting education providers and programs of study for the nursing and midwifery profession, to ensure that students have the knowledge, skills and professional attributes to practise their profession and be registered by the Nursing and Midwifery Board of Australia.
 ANMAC also undertakes skills assessments of internationally qualified nurses and midwives seeking permanent migration to Australia.

 Australian Pharmacy Council

-The Australian Pharmacy Council is the authority responsible for accrediting education providers and programs of study for the pharmacy profession.
-The Council also assesses the qualifications and skills of overseas-trained pharmacists and international students graduating from an Australian pharmacy program, and conducts written examinations on behalf of the Pharmacy Board of Australia.
+The Australian Pharmacy Council is the authority responsible for accrediting education providers and programs of study for the pharmacy profession, on behalf of the Pharmacy Board of Australia and the Pharmacy Council of New Zealand.
+The Council also assesses the competency of Australian intern and overseas pharmacists.

 Australian Psychology Accreditation Council (APAC)

-The Australian Psychology Accreditation Council accredits providers and courses of study to ensure that graduates of APAC-accredited programs are suitably qualified for registration as psychologists by the Psychology Board of Australia.
+APAC accredits education providers and psychology programs of study in Australia to ensure that graduates of APAC-accredited programs are suitably qualified for registration as psychologists by the Psychology Board of Australia.

 Australian Sonographer Accreditation Registry (ASAR)

-ASAR provides accreditation for ultrasound education programs in Australia through a framework of policies, processes and standards, as well as maintaining a register of accredited and student sonographers.
+ASAR provides accreditation for sonography education programs in Australia through a framework of policies, processes and standards, as well as maintaining a register of accredited sonographers and student sonographers.

-The Council of Ambulance Authorities Inc (CAA) represents the principal statutory providers of ambulance services in Australia, New Zealand and Papua New Guinea.
-The CAA unites independent state and territory ambulance authorities, to develop common views and approaches to ambulance industry issues.
-CAA has an accreditation program for tertiary entry level paramedic programs to ensure that graduates from these programs have achieved the requisite competencies required for employment with an Australasian ambulance service as an entry-level Ambulance Paramedic.
+CAA provides accreditation for tertiary entry-level paramedic programs to ensure that graduates from these programs have achieved the requisite competencies required for employment with an Australasian ambulance service as an entry-level ambulance paramedic.

 Dietitians Association of Australia (DAA)

-The Dietitians Association of Australia (DAA) provides leadership in food and nutrition and undertakes accreditation of courses.
-A graduate of a DAA-accredited dietetics program is eligible to become a DAA member and to join the Accredited Practising Dietitian (APD) Program.
-Accredited Practising Dietitians (APDs) have the qualifications and skills to provide expert nutrition and dietary advice to both groups and individuals.
+DAA provides leadership in, and accreditation of courses in food and nutrition.
+A graduate of a DAA-accredited dietetics program is eligible to become a DAA member and join the Accredited Practising Dietitian (APD) program.
+Accredited Practising Dietitians (APDs) have the qualifications and skills to provide expert nutrition and dietary advice to groups and individuals.

 Environmental Health Australia (EHA)

-Environmental Health Australia (EHA) is a national organisation, which is committed to the professional development and status of its members and the enhancement of environmental health standards and services to the community through advocacy, promotion, education and leadership.
+EHA is a national organisation committed to the professional development and status of its members, and the enhancement of environmental health standards and services to the community through advocacy, promotion, education and leadership.
 EHA also accredits courses which train environmental health professionals and assesses overseas qualifications.

 Exercise and Sports Science Australia (ESSA)

-Exercise and Sports Science Australia (ESSA) aims to foster excellence in professional practice, education and training and research.
-Through its National University Course Accreditation program (NUCAP), ESSA provides universities with a framework to build courses of excellence in exercise and sports science, while aligning graduates with industry knowledge and requirements.
+ESSA aims to foster excellence in professional practice, education and training, and research.
+ESSA provides universities with a framework to build courses of excellence in exercise and sports science, while aligning graduates with industry knowledge and requirements.
 Full membership is a prerequisite for obtaining ESSA accreditation as an accredited exercise physiologist and/or sports scientist.

 Health Information Management Association of Australia (HIMAA)